yeargin2021/verbose-octo-funicular/index.md

 ## My C and C++ Learning Repository
 ## Committed to learning C/C++ in 2022.

+22 DEC 2021 1254, P'ville. -- Hi yall.
+Trying this for once.
+There are not so many days to summer now.
+Wish this luck.
+[My vacuum sounds like it's chewing up the floor.]

 //## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/yeargin2021/verbose-octo-funicular/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.